Aldrinnnnnnnnnnnnnn/PythonExercises/README.md

 division(/)
 exponential(\*\*)
 floor division operator(//)
-Write strings on the python interactive shell.
+3.Write strings on the python interactive shell.
 The strings are the following:
 Your name
 Your family name
 Your country